rushout09/rushout09.github.io/_posts/2021-10-24-Open-Source-Content-development.md

 ## What is Open Source Content?

-Open Source Content is a Content that is designed to be publicly accessible—anyone can see, modify, and distribute the content as they see fit.
+Open Source Content is Content that is designed to be publicly accessible—anyone can see, modify, and distribute the content as they see fit.

 1. Anyone can inspect the content of the blog - because obviously.
 2. Anyone can modify and contribute to the source (content, code, config, markup, and design) of the site - with the approval of the moderator(s).